 Training has to be a focused activity.
 However, organizations often fall into the ‘building the plane while flying it’ trap.
 This term, born in the Silicon Valley, refers to the “ship it, then fix it, then ship it again” approach towards product development.
 However, when training takes this approach, it betrays a lack of strategic planning for training initiatives.

 Organizations must take a focused approach to training.
 They have to identify the real training needs of their employees.
 Are there enough training sessions?
-Are they taking the learning needs of their employees into consideration?
+Will they take the learning needs of their employees into consideration?
 Are learning styles accounted for?
-Have you identified which training programs should be delivered via eLearning and which will need classroom training?
+Identify the eLearning training programs.
+And those that need classroom training.
 Unless this is clear, training initiatives will most likely meet poor outcomes.

 Proactive impact measurement – You can only manage what you can measure

 Data lies at the heart of good training programs.
 Unless organizations can measure the impact of their training initiatives how can they manage their programs to deliver value?
 If you are looking at eLearning, it is essential to help and assist the trainee with the relevant information at the relevant times.
-It is also important to note that all eLearning elements such as videos, gamification etc. are used correctly to help them achieve their goal.
+Always use eLearning elements such as videos, gamification etc. to help achieve goals.
 The results of the training along with employee feedback should be leveraged to identify not only areas of employee improvement but to also assess how the training can be further improved to become more impactful, contextual, relevant, and engaging.

 Post-training neglect – How you really lose your training audience